cramja/booksim2/README.md

 The current major release, BookSim 2.0, supports a wide range of topologies such as mesh, torus and flattened butterfly networks, provides diverse routing algorithms and includes numerous options for customizing the network's router microarchitecture.

 ---
+Note: I forked this project in order to create new topologies in the dragonfly network model.
+Currently, the dragonfly network uses the absolute topology.
+We hope to add at least two more.
+For further information on topological differences, see Camarero,  Topological Characterization of Hamming and Dragonfly Networks and Its Implications on Routing.

+---

 If you use BookSim in your research, we would appreciate the following citation in any publications to which it has contributed: